 Spend on the things you absolutely have to spend on like top talent, but save money where you can save.
 For more, read: www.brettjfox.com/are-you-being-appropriately-frugal-and-why-its-so-important/

 E. Celebrate your successes.

 Startups are a marathon, not a sprint.
-Your journey is going to take many years, so you need to celebrate along the way.
+Your journey is going to take many years (the average is seven to ten years to a liquidity event), so you need to celebrate along the way.

 So employ the Kaizen method (read: www.brettjfox.com/how-do-you-keep-your-company-on-the-right-track-when-youre-just-starting/) of recognizing your small incremental achievements that you are making on your way to changing the world.